 Plum crumb cake

-This uber soft and moist cake is packed with fresh apples and plums it’s covered with loads of crunchy sweet crumbs and is simply irresistible.
+This cake is uber soft , packed with fresh apples and plums, it has the perfect balance of sweetness and it’s covered with loads of crunchy sweet crumbs and is simply irresistible.
 It tastes great and is crazy easy to make.
 This cake is perfect for breakfast, morning tea, lunch or dessert.

 This is hands down the best crumb cake I’ve ever had!